 This might be beneficial if you can get a lower interest rate on the personal loan than what you’re paying on your credit cards, and if you could afford the monthly repayment on the personal loan.

 Like most other financial products, personal loans can be useful tools — but only if you wield them wisely and responsibly.
+Before applying for a personal loan, consider your overall financial health with a free credit score and report and consider if this is the right move for you.

 Kali Hawlk is a freelance writer and the co-founder of Off The Rails, a free mentorship platform for creative women.
 She’s passionate about helping others do more with their money, their work, and their lives.
 Get in touch by tweeting @KaliHawlk.